Mexico

 Excise tax

-The excise tax law (Impuesto Especial Sobre Producción y Servicios or IEPS) levies substantial federal excise rates on the importation and/or sale of certain taxable items, such as gasoline (% variable), beer (26.5%), wine (26.5% to 53%), spirits (53%), and cigarettes and other tobacco products (160% plus an additional quota), and on certain services related to these activities, such as commission, mediation, and distribution of excise taxable items, as well as services for raffles and gambling (30%).
+The excise tax law (Impuesto Especial Sobre Producción y Servicios or IEPS) levies substantial federal excise rates on the importation and/or sale of certain taxable items, such as gasoline quota-based); beer, wine, spirits (26.5%/ 30%/ 53% depending on alcohol content), and cigarettes and other tobacco products (200% plus an additional quota per cigarette and is subject to a transitory schedule), and on certain services related to these activities, such as commission, mediation, and distribution of excise taxable items, as well as services for raffles and gambling (50%).
 Excise tax is also applicable to certain telecommunications services (3%).

-The excise tax law applies to soft drinks at 1 Mexican peso (MXN) per litre and to ‘junk’ food at an 8% rate.
+The excise tax law applies to soft drinks (“bebidas saborizadas”) the quotas applicable are MXN 3.0818 per litre when sugars are added and MXN 1.5000 per litre when sweeteners are added; and to ‘junk’ food at an 8% rate.
 In both cases, the excise tax is payable by the producer or importer.

 In general terms, goods are exempt from IEPS when exported.
 The input IEPS paid by exporters on their purchases is not creditable, and that tax becomes an additional cost.